controlm/automation-api-community-solutions/112-order-an-existing-smart-folder-with-parameters/readme.md

-# Ordering existing Smart Folders
+# Running existing Control-M workflows
-Workflows are stored in the Control-M database (run) [Automation API Code Reference documentation page](https://docs.bmc.com/docs/display/public/workloadautomation/Control-M+Automation+API+-+Code+Reference)
+Workflows are stored in the Control-M database and can be triggered by the api to run.
+Additionally, you have the ability to pass parameters into your workflow at runtime.
+[Automation API Code Reference documentation page](https://docs.bmc.com/docs/display/public/workloadautomation/Control-M+Automation+API+-+Code+Reference)

 ## Requirement :